 * are listed by alphabet

 QS and THE reveal Top universities of The Netherlands

-QS World University Ranking is based on the following indicators: scientific research (40%), employer reputation (10%), student's amount per teacher (20%), citations per faculty (20%), amount of international staff and students (both 5%).
+QS World University Ranking is based on the following indicators: academic reputation (40%), employer reputation (10%), student's amount per teacher (20%), citations per faculty (20%), amount of international staff and students (both 5%).
 On May 15th, 2013, the QS World University Rankings became the first worldwide ranking to receive approval from the International Ranking Expert Group (IREG).
 The ‘IREG label’ proves transparency in the methodology used to assess universities and professionality in the compiling of results.
 See detailed results of Dutch universities in the QS rankings 2014 per field of study and in the subject categories.

 Dutch Universities in QS and THE rankings

 |Eindhoven University of Technology||147||157||158||106||114|

 |Radboud University Nijmegen||156||143||136||131||127|